isomerpages/cris-precise/_for-everyone/FAQs.md

 </div>
 <h3><strong>9.
 Will this affect my insurance?</strong></h3>
 <p>No. The <a href="https://www.moh.gov.sg/others/resources-and-statistics/moratorium-on-genetic-testing-and-insurance" rel="noopener noreferrer nofollow" target="_blank">Ministry of Health</a> andthe
-Life Insurance Association of Singapore have agreed that genetic testresults from research like NPM cannot be used to decide your insurance coverage or premiums.</p>
+Life Insurance Association of Singapore have agreed that genetic test results from research like NPM cannot be used to decide your insurance coverage or premiums.</p>
 <h3><strong>10.
 What are the benefits of joining?</strong></h3>